Black Destroyer: Publication

-Van Vogt got his start as an author writing "true confession" stories for pulp magazines in the 1930s.
-He switched to science fiction and submitted his first SF story, "Vault of the Beast", to Astounding but received a positive rejection letter.
-Encouraged, he submitted "Black Destroyer" and it was promoted as the cover story.
+In 1939, Van Vogt's first SF story "Vault of the Beast" submitted to Astounding was returned for a rewrite and was not published until the following year, but his second effort, "Black Destroyer" was accepted straightaway and graced the cover of the July 1939 issue, becoming an instant sensation.

-The story was re-used in 1950 as the basis for the first six chapters of The Voyage of the Space Beagle, Van Vogt's first and most famous fix-up novel.
-Several minor changes were made to the Coeurl; the tentacles that act as receptors and fingers now end in suction cups, and the dietary chemical was changed from phosphorus to potassium.
+The story was re-used in 1950 as the basis for the early portions (chapters 1–6) of The Voyage of the Space Beagle, Van Vogt's first and most famous fix-up novel, (in fact the first sci-fi fix-up novel ever created), the pieces tied together by the theme of "nexialism" (multidisciplinary approach to solutions, a method for grooming polymaths).
+The work incorporates ideas inspired by Oswald Spengler's historical principles.
+Several minor changes were made to the Coeurl; the tentacles that act as receptors and fingers now end in suction cups, and the dietary chemical was changed from phosphorus to potassium (drained through the terminal suckers on its tentacles).
 The story also postulates they were the servants of the original race.

-Van Vogt's next story, December 1939's "Discord in Scarlet", formed chapters 13 through 21 of the same book.
-Taken together, they describe almost invincible alien animals being taken aboard a spaceship so they can lay eggs within the crew.
-The plot of these two portions of Space Beagle so closely matched the plot of Alien that van Vogt sued the production company for plagiarism.
+The The Voyage of the Space Beagle describe both the coeurl consuming id (and thus humans) as well as another alien called the Ixtl boarding a spaceship so they can lay eggs within the crew, which taken together so closely matched the plot of Alien that van Vogt sued the production company for plagiarism.
 The suit was eventually settled out of court for $50,000.

 The story, in its original form, has appeared in anthologies on occasion.

 Reception

 The same July 1939 issue of Astounding also contained Isaac Asimov's first story to appear in the magazine, "Trends", while the next issue included the first story by Robert A. Heinlein, "Life-Line", and the next, Theodore Sturgeon's, "Ether Breather".
 As a result, this issue is described as the start of the Golden Age of Science Fiction.

 Asimov cited "Black Destroyer" itself and not the issue as the starting point, stating that the presence of his story was "pure coincidence".
 According to David Drake, "Almost everybody agrees that the Golden Age started with the July, 1939, issue of Astounding, however.
 That's because its cover story was 'Black Destroyer,' the first published SF by A. E. Van Vogt."
-Eric Flint also praises it, but notes that Terry Carr was somewhat dismissive of its place in history simply because both were thirteen years old when they read it, and "thirteen ... was the age that defined everybody's 'Golden Age'."
+Eric Flint also praises it, but notes that Terry Carr was somewhat dismissive of its place in history simply because both were thirteen years old when they read it, and "thirteen ... was the age that defined everybody's 'Golden Age'.

+The basic plot was the standard formula already being criticized by the readership of the day, but Vogt was seen as offering a fresh approach.

+Adaptations

+The MARVEL series Worlds Unknown adapted Black Destroyer into comic book format.

+Coeurl in other works

+The Dirty Pair series of novels by Japanese writer Haruka Takachiho features a pet coeurl named Mugi as sidekick, modified to be tame to humans.